-The Fujifilm X30 and the Canon EOS M6 are two digital cameras that were announced, respectively, in August 2014 and February 2017.
+The Fujifilm X30 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in August 2014 and February 2017.
 The X30 is a fixed lens compact, while the M6 is a mirrorless interchangeable lens camera.
 The cameras are based on a 2/3 (X30) and an APS-C (M6) sensor.
-The Fujifilm has a resolution of 12 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 12 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X30 vs Canon M6

-The physical size and weight of the Fujifilm X30 and the Canon M6 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Fujifilm X30 and the Canon M6 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X30 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X30 – represents the basis for the calculations across all the size and weight measures).